rawphp/RawConsole/README.md

 #### 16-09-2014
 - Added new support properties to base Command class.
 - Added new `init( )` method which adds the help and verbose options to the command options list.
+- Added new StandardHelpWriter class for writing command help output. ( Not yet connected with the console ).

 #### 15-09-2014
 - Initial Code Commit